Reckoning With The Dead: Journalist Goes Inside An NYC COVID-19 Disaster Morgue

 On the New York crematories running round-the-clock

 There are only four crematories in New York City and they are heavily regulated because of environmental concerns.
 Many are in communities, so there are a lot of strictures on the way that they operate.
 And they were only able to operate ... something like on the order of 12 hours a day, roughly.
-Because of COVID and because of the demand, New York loosened the restrictions on that time window, and they were able to operate 24/7.
+Because of [COVID-19] and because of the demand, New York loosened the restrictions on that time window, and they were able to operate 24/7.
 So crematories are now in business all day long.
 These are big ovens, brick ovens, and they are operating at up to 1,800 degrees, and they're just not supposed to be running for that long.
 So they need to have time down.
 But in two cases — out of the four crematories — they had their ovens collapse because of overuse.

 On avoiding the death care side of this crisis

 There's been a lot of coverage on the front-line health care workers, and I think that makes sense.
 They make people well, or at least try to.
-But what's not been really as widely covered or understood, it is the death-care side of things.
-Because the flip side of any pandemic is the death, and how that work is is being handled.
+But what's not been really as widely covered or understood, it is the death care side of things.
+Because the flip side of any pandemic is the death, and how that work is being handled.

 I think it's more of a philosophical question of the American psyche, of why we don't reflect on that, the sheer numbers of deaths that we've had in this country.
 I think there is an expectation and a hope that we get beyond this and maybe we don't want to confront the death.
 In a lot of ways, maybe we haven't really processed the numbers.
 I know for a number of people, it was hard to really imagine 100,000 people passing away as a result of this virus until they saw it on the front page of The New York Times, where just 1,000 of the 100,000 names were listed there.
 It's the same sort of emotion that strikes you when you stand in front of the Vietnam Memorial.
 We read about these things in textbooks.
 We've lived through them.
 But until you see the scope and the scale of this, that's when you get that pit in your stomach.